engineer2006/my-first-repo/my-first-markdown-file.md

 * Write your doc
 * Done!

-Now you can be a Wiz at this language and code up stuff like 'console.writLine("Hello, Markdown!");'
+Now you can be a Wiz at this language and code up stuff like `console.writeLine("Hello, Markdown!");`

 Can't remember the language?
 No problem!
 Just visit one of theese resources: